North Mackay: History

 The Ormond Private Hospital was established by Dr Charles Emmanuel Williams on the corner of Brisbane and Gordon Street.
 It opened in May 1911.
 It was purchased in May 1927 by the Sisters of Mercy who renamed it the Mackay Mater Misericordiae Hospital (Mater Misericordiae translates to Mother of Mercy and was the name used by many hospitals established by this religious order).
 On Sunday 29 May 1927 the hospital was blessed by the Roman Catholic Bishop of Rockhampton, Joseph Shiel.
 On 9 August 1936, the Sisters opened a new hospital on Gordon Street with a ceremony conducted by the Roman Catholic Archbishop of Brisbane, James Duhig assisted by the Bishop of Rockhampton, Romuald Denis Hayes.
 In 2003, a modern Mater Hospital was opened in Willett Street, North Mackay, with 105 beds.

 Mackay North State School opened on 23 March 1915.
 It should not be confused with Glenalla State School which was originally opened in 1879 under the name Mackay North State School but was renamed Glenalla State School in 1912.
 Mackay North State School opened on 23 March 1915.

 North Mackay Presbyterian Church opened in 1933.
 In 1975, the Scots Presbyterian Church was opened, with the former church being retained as a church hall.

 St Joseph's Catholic Primary School was established on 1 August 1936 by the Sisters of Mercy.
-On 2 February 1937, Bishop Romuald Denis Hayes officially opened the school, dedicating it to St Joseph.
+On 2 February 1937, Bishop Romuald Denis Hayes officially opened the school, dedicating it to Saint Joseph.

-North Mackay Methodist Church opened on 1958, becoming the North Mackay Uniting Church when the Methodist churches entered the Uniting Church in Australia in 1977.
+North Mackay Methodist Church opened in 1958, becoming the North Mackay Uniting Church when the Methodist churches entered the Uniting Church in Australia in 1977.
 It has subsequently closed.
 It was at 38 Grendon Street (21.1219°S 149.1895°E).
 The church building is still extant but in private ownership.

 North Mackay State High School opened on 28 January 1964.

 Fitzgerald State School opened on 30 January 1979.

 Mackay Christian College opened on 1 February 1984.

 St Matthew's Lutheran Church opened in 1962.
 It was at 10 Hicks Street (21.1200°S 149.1745°E).
 It has since closed but the church building is still extant in private ownership.